The mission of Maranatha Baptist Seminary is to glorify God by further preparing His servants for gospel ministry.

 News & Announcements

-Maranatha Baptist University and Seminary are pleased to announce the addition of Mark Herbster to the Maranatha family beginning in the summer of 2018.
-Mark will serve as the new Dean of Maranatha Baptist Seminary and of the School of Bible and Church Ministries.
+Maranatha Baptist Seminary has been led by Mark Herbster since the summer of 2018.
+Mark serves as the Dean of Maranatha Baptist Seminary and of the School of Bible and Church Ministries.

 Dr. Marty MarriottPresident